 When pursued concurrently, the divinity school will apply six semester hours of elective credit for law school courses, and the law school will apply 12 semester hours of elective credits for divinity courses.
 This effectively reduces the total number of hours for the two degrees by 18.
 Pursued separately, the JD (90 hours) and the MATS (37 hours) would require a total of 127 semester hours.
 Pursued together, the total number of required semester hours is 109 and takes approximately five years to complete.

 Students must complete their first semester of law school before applying to the divinity school.
 Law students applying to the joint degree program must maintain at least a 2.5 grade point average.

-For additional information, you may contact Pamela Nelson, Director of Student Services, Cumberland School of Law at 205-726-2222.
+For additional information, you may contact Tami Zenker, Cumberland School of Law registrar, at 205-726-2044.

-When pursued simultaneously, the divinity school will apply six semester hours of elective credit for social work program course and the social work program will grant six semester hours of elective credits for divinity courses.
-This effectively reduces the total number of hours for the two degrees by 12.
-Pursued together, the total number of required semester hours is 85 for this joint degree.
+When pursued simultaneously, the divinity school will apply six semester hours of elective credit for social work program courses and the social work program will grant nine semester hours of elective credits for divinity courses.
+This effectively reduces the total number of hours for the two degrees by 15.
+Pursued together, the total number of required semester hours is 76 for this joint degree.

-For additional information, you may contact Dr. Marian Carter, Assistant Dean of Enrollment Management and Student Services, School of Public Health at 205-726-2611.
+For additional information, you may contact Mary Davis Kennedy, School of Public Health Recruiter, at email@example.com.

 Microsoft Power Point®